ji117/ji117.github.io/_posts/2023-02-06-my-blog-post.md

 ## Graphics Project

 Here is a simple graphics scene that I made using a simple codebase that was provided to me for an assignment I did at university.
 This demonstrates me applying what I learnt during the four weeks of the module.
+This was coded in C++ and rendered using OpenGL.

 {% include youtube.html id="XjpsnMKtozs" %}